309: Gender: Structure, Defense, Discourse

 Celenza, A. (2014).
 Erotic Revelations: Clinical applications and perverse scenarios.
 Introduction: Transcending binaries.
 New York: Routledge. pp 1-12.

-VIII.
-Countertransference Trouble Part I
+XII.
+Countertransference Trouble Part III

 REQUIRED READINGS